fyberov-dev/tiledmap-guide/README.md

 ### Tile Object

-For the polygon objects just click on the `Insert Tile` or press `T` to switch mode.
+For the tile objects just click on the `Insert Tile` or press `T` to switch mode.
 Choose tile in the tileset and put it on the map

 ![14.png](guide/14.png)